 Yet within recent memory, Lowcountry root workers weren’t so hard to find.
 In the 1940s, Dr. Buzzard (aka Stepney Robinson) was a fixture at the Beaufort County Courthouse, where he sat at trials “chewing the root” to sway a judge’s ruling.
 In the 1980s, another Dr. Buzzard (aka Ernest Bratton) shot to fame with his video “Voo Doo, Hoo Doo, You Do,” appearing on Late Night with David Letterman and The Oprah Winfrey Show.

 Root workers may have mostly moved on from Beaufort County, but HooDoo beliefs still remain.
 So does the significance of indigo and the color blue in shaping the Gullah Geechee community.
-Among their ancestors were over 70,000 men, women, and children brought from West and Central Africa to provide the labor required for the South’s roughly 40-year foray into the plant’s growth and production of indigo dye, according to Young’s book.
+Among their ancestors were more then 70,000 men, women, and children brought from West and Central Africa to provide the labor required for the South’s roughly 40-year foray into the plant’s growth and production of indigo dye, according to Young’s book.

 Indigo was first planted in South Carolina in 1739.
 Less than 30 years later, the colony was annually exporting a million pounds of indigo dyestuffs.
 Today they would be worth more than $30 million a year.
 At least some of the knowledge for processing indigo dye came from the enslaved themselves: Indigo traditions in West and Central Africa are at least five centuries old.